Guest Post by Gilad David Maayan

 As a team member, I need to know what tasks are assigned to me, in advance so that I will complete tasks on time.
 This method encourages development teams to write user stories on sticky notes and arrange them on tables or walls.
 As a result, the entire team can discuss how to address that particular user needs in the best possible way.

-- Estimation by team members:- In agile planning, the workload is not dictated by the management.
-The development teams participate in sprint estimation and planning.
+- Estimation by team members: In agile planning, the workload is not dictated by the management.
+The development teams participate in sprint estimation and planning, typically using project or task management software.
 This principle of planning enables agile teams to measure the complexity of user stories with story points.

 Agile Planning Process Steps